 How to Back an Embroidery Hoop

-Welcome to my step-by-step guide covering how to back an embroidery hoop.
+Welcome to our step-by-step guide showing you exactly how to back an embroidery hoop.

 You will need: